1. Resume examples

 Copied!

-So let's look at how this resume section can give you an edge by reflecting your life experience and your vibrant, productive personality.
+Even as a student, your work experience section needs to shine.
+Luckily, “experience” can be defined as more than just transitional employment.
+Let’s look at how this resume section can give you an edge by reflecting your life experience and your vibrant, productive personality.

 • Internship experience.
 This is one of the most impressive substitutes for "full" employment experience.
 Recruiters pay special attention to this when considering student or graduate resumes.

 • Summer / temp jobs.
-Experience as a waitress, clerk or nanny counts for more than you might think in terms of transferable skills.
+Experience as a waitress, clerk, or nanny counts for more than you might think in terms of transferable skills.
 Courtesy, patience, discipline, dependability, willingness to work long hours are just a few examples.

 • Social initiatives / volunteer work.
 These are almost always impressive on a college student resume.
 Volunteering demonstrates altruistic traits and a cooperative team spirit.